 APPIC Site Number: Internship: #1276

-Interns are expected to carry a weekly caseload of 16-18 clients.
+Interns are expected to carry a weekly caseload of 18-20 clients.
 Caseload is made up of individual adults, adolescents, children, families and couples.
-It is not possible to know exact proportions since it changes from year to year.
 Interns are also expected to complete a minimum of 3 comprehensive psychological assessments during the course of the training year.

 Common presenting problems of clients include (but are not limited to) depressive disorders, anxiety disorders, externalizing disorders, adjustment disorders, marital difficulties, parenting difficulties and school problems.